XA23572/Team_3_Captsone_Hospital_Readmissions/README.md

     Devices track recovery metrics in real-time, enabling smarter predictions.
     Future Focus: Integrate device data to enhance model precision and adjust dynamically.

-5. Addressing Bias in Predictions

-    Models may favor overrepresented classes, underestimating rarer conditions like infections.
-    Solution: Use richer NLP techniques, sub-models, and Explainable AI to improve fairness and detection.